Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The Ford Escape is an affordable, roomy, and comfortable SUV.
 It has been part of the crossover segment since its launch in 2000.
 However, it has had problems over the past 20 years.
 Buying a Ford Escape can be daunting, with numerous recalls and complaints for each model year.

 It often feels like walking into a minefield without detection equipment.
-The transmission issue, especially, has caused a lot of stress for previous owners and resulted in a lot of money being spent on repairs.
+The transmission issue has caused previous owners a lot of stress and resulted in much money being spent on repairs.
 It has also sparked distrust between Escape owners and Ford Motor Company.
 Some owners stated that they would never own a Ford again.

 Based on everything mentioned above, the recommended years to look out for your used Ford Escape are 2004, 2007, and 2012.
 While there are not many complaints regarding the newer models (2017 – present), there is still a trend with these complaints.